beesness/p5.playthings/README.md

     - remix your plaything (source-code)
 7. Take a screenshot / animated gif of your plaything and link it to `<img src="">`.
 A 3x2 image ratio (eg: 600x400 px) would be nice.

+### How to preview your plaything on your computer

+You just open `index.html` in your browser, right?
+Unfortunately, p5 won't be able to load images and sounds with this method (as the browser doesn't have access to all your files by default).

+So you need to start a _web server_ on the folder where your plaything lives (or one of its parent folders):

+1. Open Terminal
+2. Navigate to this project folder
+3. Type `python -m SimpleHTTPServer 1983`
+4. Open your favourite browser and go to `http://localhost:1983`

 <!--
 ## TODO